UMD-INST377/Group-Project-Base/README.md

 ## Installation

-Make sure you are signed in to Heroku.
-Then download npm packages and run the browser [My Dietary Assitant](http://localhost:3000) to display the webpage.
+Make sure you are signed in to Heroku with:

+    heroku login

+Then download npm packages with:

     npm install

+and you can run the browser [My Dietary Assitant](http://localhost:3000) to display the webpage on your local host with:

     npm start

+or you can push the website content to your heroku app with:

+    git push heroku main

 ### index.html

     > Hello, My name is Trakky!
     Welcome to My Personal Dietary Assistant!
     We are an on-campus tool created to help support you on your dietary journey.
     All of the information we provide will be personalized to fit your dietary needs.
     PLEASE ENTER THE SITE BELOW.

   [START](https://mydietaryassistant.herokuapp.com/dietplan.html)